Configuring LUNA Settings

 1. Make sure the Info section is displayed (View > Section > Info).

 LUNA can run a session at any supported hardware sample rate.
-The sample rate is displayed and selectable in the Settings > Hardware Panel > Sample Rate menu, and also in the Rate menu at lower left of LUNA’s main window.
+The sample rate is displayed and selectable in the Settings > Hardware Panel > Sample Rate menu, and also in the Audio Settings popover at the lower left of LUNA’s main window.
 You can switch the sample rate of a session at any time, and LUNA will create temporary audio files to maintain the session pitch and time.

-To change the hardware sample rate from within a LUNA session:
+To change the hardware sample rate in LUNA

 1. Make sure the Info section is displayed (View > Section > Info).

-1. At the left of the LUNA window, click the UA icon, then click Settings.
+1. At the left of the LUNA window, click the three dots, then click Settings.

 2. Choose the Hardware panel.